-10.3.3.3.2 Digital Interpolation Filter
+11.3.3.3.2 Digital Interpolation Filter

 The digital interpolation filter upsamples the output of the digital audio processing block by the required oversampling ratio before data is provided to the digital delta-sigma modulator and analog reconstruction filter stages.
-The filter provides a linear phase output with a group delay of $21/f_s$ .
+The filter provides a linear phase output with a group delay of $21/f_S$ .
 In addition, programmable digital interpolation filtering is included to provide enhanced image filtering and reduce signal images caused by the upsampling process that are below 20 kHz.
 For example, upsampling an 8-kHz signal produces signal images at multiples of 8-kHz (i.e., 8 kHz, 16 kHz, 24 kHz, etc.).
 The images at 8 kHz and 16 kHz are below 20 kHz and still audible to the listener; therefore, they must be filtered heavily to maintain a good quality output.
-The interpolation filter is designed to maintain at least 65-dB rejection of images that land below 7.455 fs.
-In order to utilize the programmable interpolation capability, the fS(ref) should be programmed to a higher rate (restricted to be in the range of 39 kHz to 53 kHz when the PLL is in use), and the actual fs is set using the NDAC divider.
-For example, if fs = 8 kHz is required, then fS(ref) can be set to 48 kHz, and the DAC fs set to fS(ref)/6.
+The interpolation filter is designed to maintain at least 65-dB rejection of images which are below 7.455 $f_S$ .
+In order to use the programmable interpolation capability, $f{S(ref)}$ should be programmed to a higher rate (restricted to be in the range of 39 kHz to 53 kHz when the PLL is in use), and the actual $f_S$ is set using the NCODEC divider, where NCODEC = NDAC = NADC.
+For example, if $f_S$ = 8 kHz is required, then $f{S(ref)}$ can be set to 48 kHz, and the DAC $f_S$ set to $f{S(ref)}/6$ .
 This ensures that all images of the 8-kHz data are sufficiently attenuated well beyond a 20-kHz audible frequency range.

-10.3.3.3.3 Delta-Sigma Audio DAC
+11.3.3.3.3 Delta-Sigma Audio DAC

 The stereo audio DAC incorporates a third-order multibit delta-sigma modulator followed by an analog reconstruction filter.
 The DAC provides high-resolution, low-noise performance, using oversampling and noise shaping techniques.
 The analog reconstruction filter design consists of a six-tap analog FIR filter followed by a continuous time RC filter.
-The analog FIR operates at a rate of 128 × $f{S(ref)}$ (6.144 MHz when $f{S(ref)}$ = 48 kHz, 5.6448 MHz when $f{S(ref)}$ = 44.1 kHz).
+The analog FIR operates at a rate of 128 $f{S(ref)}$ (6.144 MHz when $f{S(ref)}$ = 48 kHz, 5.6448 MHz when $f{S(ref)}$ = 44.1 kHz).
 Note that the DAC analog performance may be degraded by excessive clock jitter on the MCLK input.
 Therefore, care must be taken to keep jitter on this clock to a minimum.

-10.3.3.3.4 Audio DAC Digital Volume Control
+11.3.3.3.4 Audio DAC Digital Volume Control